saginadir/es6-client-ready/README.md

 # es6-client-ready
 This is a ready app structure for writing es6 on the client side.

+I've made this so I can easily setup a front-end ES6 environemnt including 'import' 'export' functionality

 Using gulp, babel and browserify.

 Inspired By This Guide: